Washington's Headquarters Museum

 The Ford Mansion

-An original eighteenth-centry structure built in 1774, the Ford Mansion is the centerpiece of Morristown National Historical Park.
+An original eighteenth-centry structure completed in 1774, the Ford Mansion is the centerpiece of Morristown National Historical Park.
 Originally owned by Jacob Ford Jr., a prominent Morristown businessman, the mansion served as George Washington's military headquarters from December 1779 to June 1780.
 Today, the mansion is fully furnished in eighteenth-century style, including several original pieces.
 Tours of the mansion are conducted hourly.